-Sales of common stock by us in a capital raising transaction may dilute stockholder ownership of common stock and cause a decline in the market price of our common stock.
+Sales of common stock by us in a capital raising transaction or our issuances of shares in an acquisition may dilute stockholder ownership of common stock and cause a decline in the market price of our common stock.

 We may need to raise capital in the future to fund our operations or new initiatives or reduce or pay in full our indebtedness.
 If we raise funds by issuing equity securities, our stock price may decline and our existing stockholders may experience significant dilution.
-Furthermore, we may enter into capital raising transactions at prices that represent a substantial discount to market price.
+Furthermore, we may enter into capital raising transactions or issue shares in acquisitions at prices that represent a substantial discount to market price.
 A negative reaction by investors and securities analysts to any sale of our equity securities could result in a decline in the trading price of our common stock.